| Sonic Racing: CrossWorlds | |||

-Sonic Racing: CrossWorlds brings together characters from the Sonic universe and across Sega’s library of games, all speeding towards the finish line—and perhaps spreading mayhem along the way.
+Sonic Racing: CrossWorlds brings together characters from the Sonic the Hedgehog universe and beyond, with racers from across SEGA and Atlus's extensive library, and even guest characters from other popular franchises, all speeding towards the finish line.

-This new entry follows in the tire tracks of 2012’s Sonic & All-Stars Racing Transformed, which featured 24 racers, including stars from other Sega franchises like AiAi (Super Monkey Ball), B.D.
+This new entry follows in the tire tracks of 2012’s Sonic & All-Stars Racing Transformed, which featured 24 racers, including stars from other SEGA franchises like AiAi (Super Monkey Ball), B.D.
 Joe (Crazy Taxi), and even the Football Manager from the Football Manager series.
-Given this, it’s easy to imagine some familiar faces making a comeback—or perhaps some bold new picks from Sega’s other divisions.
-We could maybe see Shiva from Streets of Rage, Ichiban Kasuga from the Like a Dragon series, or even Jack Frost from Shin Megami Tensei.
+CrossWorlds significantly expands on this concept by delivering the largest roster in any Sonic Racing game to date.

 A Sonic game wouldn’t be one without the Blue Blur himself.
 With his speed, Sonic is no stranger to the racetrack.
 His racing career began in Sonic Drift (1994) and its sequel, Sonic Drift 2 (1995), before he blazed onto the track in Sonic R (1997).